 \subsection{Visibly Recursive Automata}

-A \emph{visibly recursive automaton} (VRA) is composed of several FAs that can call each other by reading specific call symbols of a pushdown alphabet.
+A \emph{visibly recursive automaton} (VRA), inspired by the formalisms from \cite{frohme2021spa,gallier2003dfarecursif}, is composed of several FAs that can call each other by reading specific call symbols of a pushdown alphabet.
 Each of these FAs is identified by a unique \emph{\proceduralSymbol}.
 By convention, we use capital letters to denote \proceduralSymbol s.
 See \autoref{fig:ex-vra} for a first example.